kbss-cvut/jopa-examples/example03-jopa-sesame-contexts/README.md

 ##### Descriptors

 Descriptors are used to specify contexts for entities.
 An `EntityDescriptor` specifies context for an entity instance.
-If attribute contexts are not specified explicitly, the entity contexts applies to them as well, i.e. if the entity is context `A`, then all its attributes are assumed to be in `A` as well.
+If attribute contexts are not specified explicitly, the entity contexts applies to them as well, i.e. if the entity is in context `A`, then all its attributes are assumed to be in `A` as well.

 Attribute contexts can be specified for entity, for primitive attributes, a `FieldDescriptor` is used.
-If an attribute is also an entity, an `EntityDescriptor` should be used.
+If an attribute is also an entity, an `EntityDescriptor` has to be used.

 Setting the context URI to `null` means that the default context will be used.